hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Click YES to proceed.

 #### Boot the Raspberry Pi 5 and update system software
-- Ensure the Pi 5 is powered off
+Ensure the Pi 5 is powered off
-- Plug the SD card into the Pi 5
+Plug the SD card into the Pi 5
-- Power on each of the USB3 disks, wait 15 seconds for them to power-up and spin-up
+Power on each of the USB3 disks, wait 15 seconds for them to power-up and spin-up
-- Power on the Pi 5
+Power on the Pi 5
+Once the Pi has finished booting to the desktop
+- Click Start,Preferences, Raspberry Pi Configuration
+- In the Localisation Tab, Set the Locale and then character set UTF-8, Timezone, Keyboard, WiFi country, then click OK.
+- If prompted to reboot then click YES and reboot.
+- Click Start,Preferences, Raspberry Pi Configuration
+- In the System Tab, set Auto Logion ON, Splash Screen OFF
+- In the Interfaces Tab, set SSH ON, Raspberry Connect OFF, VNC ON
+- Click OK
+- If prompted to reboot then click YES and reboot.
-- Once the Pi has finished booting to the desktop, start a Terminal then update the system using
+Once the Pi has finished booting to the desktop
+- Start a Terminal then update the system using
 ```
 sudo apt -y update
 sudo apt -y full-upgrade
 ```
-- If the Pi tells you to reboot, do so.
+If the Pi tells you to reboot, do so.

 Login into the Pi and
 VNC